The HVAC and HVAC/Refrigeration fields are growing, and there are not enough trained, skilled technicians to fill all the available positions.

 Climate-control systems generally need replacement after 10 to 15 years.
 A large number of recently constructed homes and commercial buildings will need replacement climate-control systems by 2020, spurring demand for technicians.

-The growing emphasis on energy efficiency and pollution reduction will require more HVAC technicians as climate-control systems are retrofitted, upgraded, or replaced entirely.
+The growing emphasis on energy efficiency and pollution reduction will require more HVAC and HVAC/R technicians as climate-control systems are retrofitted, upgraded, or replaced entirely.
 Regulations prohibiting the discharge and production of older types of refrigerant pollutants also will result in the need to modify or replace many existing air conditioning systems.

 What you’ll earn